TRINITY ROBOTICS

 The robots must begin each match with dimensions smaller than 18″ x 18″ x 18″.
 They can expand once the match has started.

-Preload Rings
+Preload Blocks

 • contacting one robot of the same alliance color